OlaStraby/BSTTabView/README.md

 The control implemnts both a simple target-action message and an optional extensive delegate protocol for interaction with its controller.

-The tab view control does not implement undo, but theis can be achieved by the owning controller using the delegate protocol.
+The tab view control does not implement undo, but this can be achieved by the owning controller using the delegate protocol.

-At present the control should be wrapped in a NSBox with type custom to correctly mouseDragged messages for dragging.
+At present the control should be wrapped in a NSBox with type custom to correctly trap mouseDragged messages for dragging.